ebebbington/juanportal/src/juanportal/README.md

 * Express Server
 * Display views
 * All client side functionality:
     * HTML, CSS, JS
 * Routing

-This side of JuanPortal also uses TypeScript where it can, as well as possible the class approach instead of a module export type style
+This side of JuanPortal also uses TypeScript where it can, as well as the class approach instead of a module export type style

 ## Directory Structure / Description

+***Please See the example file in each directory if it exists to understand how this project is architected***

 * `bin`